 Many builders in cold climates choose to build on basement foundations.
 If you have no intention of finishing the basement space, the typical damp-proofing and exterior drain system are usually sufficient.
 But for a warm, dry, comfortable finished basement, additional details must be considered.

 The drawing below shows best-practice details.
 These start at the roof (with a wide overhang) and extend down to the footing (with a good drainage system).
 They include surface drainage to keep water away from the foundation and subsurface drainage to ensure that any water that reaches the foundation won’t stay there long enough to be absorbed.
-(Click to download the PDF at the end of the story to better see the illustration.)
+(Click to download the PDF at the end of the article to better see the illustration.)

 Illustration: courtesy IBACOS